Preparing to operate

 Check employee data is complete

-Before you change to reporting PAYE in real time it's important
+Before you start reporting PAYE in real time it's important that the

-that the data you hold in your payroll records is complete and accurate.
+data you hold in your payroll records is complete and accurate.
+You

-of birth and National Insurance number, and must be in full and be
+birth and National Insurance number, and must be in full and be correct.

 Getting your payroll